Reviews You Can Rely On

 Credit: Ryan Baham

 The Lezyne offers the least in navigation and mapping.
-However, the Mega XL is an improvement over previous models with preloaded maps and the ability to import maps for offline navigation, as well as a larger screen that does a decent job with maps.
+However, the Mega XL is an improvement over previous models with preloaded maps, the ability to import maps for offline navigation, and a larger screen that does a decent job with maps.

 bike computer - testing the versatility of multiple computers at once.